TheLazySquid/GimkitSpawner/README.md

 ### What is this?

 This is an updated version of [Gimkit Flooder](https://github.com/seanv999/gimkit-flooder.js/), since that one no longer works.
 This provides an easy way to spawn bots (that do nothing) into a Gimkit game.
 This will automatically handle any neccesary handshake and keepalive packets, so there is no need to worry about either.
+Please don't use this to ruin other people's games- this is intened to be an easy way to populate a server without the overhead of a bunch of browser tabs.

 ### Quickstart